mattbradburyuk/ps-training-accounts-practical/README.md

 class WhoAreYouReceiverResponderFlow(otherPartySession: FlowSession): WhoAreYouResponderFlow(otherPartySession){}
 ```

-The flows which subclass the abstract InitiatingFLow don't need the @InitiatingFlow annotation
+The flows which implement the abstract InitiatingFLow don't need the @InitiatingFlow annotation

 ```kotlin
 @StartableByRPC
 class WhoAreYouProducerInitiatorFlow(parties: List<Party>): WhoAreYouInitiatorFlow(parties){}
 ```

-Note this is a slightly different way of modifying the Initiator and responder Flows than described in the docs (https://docs.corda.net/head/flow-overriding.html#configuring-responder-flows)
+Note this is a slightly different way of modifying the Initiator and Responder Flows than described in the docs (https://docs.corda.net/head/flow-overriding.html#configuring-responder-flows)
-In the Docs both the super class and subclasses can be called, in this example the super classes are abstract so they cannot be instantiated themselves meaning that an actor has to use the specific subclass in the cordaap allocated to them. ie it removes the choice of using an standard flow distributed to all actors.
+In the Docs, super/sub classes are used which allows both the super class and subclasses to be invoked.
+In this repo the we inherit from abstract classes so they cannot be instantiated themselves meaning that an actor has to use the specific subclass in the specific CorDapp distributed to them.
+This potentially gives more control over who can do what.

 ## How the extra modules were added

-This Application started off from the Corda-template-kotlin, which you can find here: https://github.com/corda/cordapp-template-kotlin
+This Application started off from the cordapp-template-kotlin, which you can find here: https://github.com/corda/cordapp-template-kotlin

 To the process to add extra workflow directories was as follows: